IvanEz/Red-GAN/unet/README.md

 ### Installation

-The following requirements should met:
+The following requirements should be installed for training the U-Net code used here:
 ```scipy
 numpy
 albumentations